suncoast-devs/handbook/lessons/front-end-safari/content-first.md

 As every developer knows, the first attempt we make to structure our code, or in this case a web page, may not be our sole attempt.
-We may find that as we need to style the page that this structure will change.
-By giving ourselves some structure we can start to see the areas where we can apply styles.
+We may find that as we need to style the page, that this structure will change.
+By giving ourselves some structure, we can start to see the areas where we can apply styles.

 We need to strike a balance here.
 Applying too much structure will make our design rigid and difficult to change and style.
 At the same time, applying too